cloudmesh/cloudmesh-manual/docs-source/source/accounts/aws.rst

    the upper right-hand side. |AWS Management Console: Pub SSH Key|

 -  EC2_ACCESS_ID and EC2_SECRET_KEY values can be found either during the initial setup in AWS, or by referencing the Access Key downloaded as a csv and moved to the ``~\.cloudmesh`` directory. |AWS
    Configuration: Access Key Credentials|

 -  TODO: Confirm if EC2_PRIVATE_KEY_FILE_PATH and
    EC2_PRIVATE_KEY_FILE_NAME cloudmesh.yaml AWS compute variables are
    being utilized, as these are not referenced in ``Provider.py``.
-If this is not needed, remove from cloudmesh.yaml.
+If this is not needed, remove it from cloudmesh.yaml.
 If this is needed, update the AWS account section with the following steps:

    -  Create a new key pair and name the key pair ``aws_cert``.
 Then